dantekelly/zero2prod/README.md

 ## Project Structure

 This is a newsletter delivery service built with Rust, following modern web development practices and cloud-native principles.

+## Getting Started

+### Prerequisites

+- Rust (latest stable version)
+- Cargo (comes with Rust)

+### Development

+- Run `cargo watch -x check` to run the tests and linting on every change
+- Keep in mind that this command can be chained with other commands, such as `-x run` to run the program and `-x test` to run the tests.
+Example: `cargo watch -x check -x test -x run`
+- Run `cargo test` to run the tests once.